kristinemlarson/gnssIR_python/README.md

 The code assumes you are going to have a working directory for input and outputfiles.
 An environment variable is set at the top of gnssIR_lomb.py, so you should change that for your work area.
-If I call that REFL, then your snr files should be in REFL/YYYY/snr/aaaa, where YYYY is 4 character year and aaaa is station name.
+If I call that REFL_CODE, then your snr files should be in REFL_CODE/YYYY/snr/aaaa, where YYYY is 4 character year and aaaa is station name.

 * SNR file.
 You must use the following name conventions: